sudomesh/ql570/README.md

-# About #
+# About

-This program prints 1083 by 336 pixel monochrome PNG files on the Brother QL-570 thermal sticker printer by writing to the Linux device file (e.g. /dev/usb/lp0).
+This program prints 1083 by 336 pixel monochrome PNG files on the Brother QL-570 and QL-700 thermal sticker printer by writing to the Linux device file (e.g. /dev/usb/lp0).

-Also tested with model QL-700 and DK 29mm x 90.3mm non-continuous sample labels

-# Prerequisites #
+# Prerequisites

 You need libpng and the libpng header files in order to compile.
 To install the required packages on a Debiab-based system: